hukriede/Ocean-Technology-Club/README.md

 git clone https://github.com/MoteMarine/Ocean-Technology-Club.git
 ```

-Follow the instructions found in the `docs` directory.
+A .pdf version of the instructions can be found in the `docs` directory.
+You can also find all of the necessary information available online in this repo's wiki.

 ## Usage